 This module focuses on orthodontics as a specialty.
 Students receive hands-on training in practicing orthodontic measurements, placement of separators, sizing bands and placement and ligation of arch wires.
 Theory on orthodontic assistant duties, office routine and malocclusion classifications are presented.
 In addition, students learn to chart the oral conditions of patients in compliance with state guidelines for mouth mirror inspection.
 Introduction of tooth morphology, oral structures, and oral pathology are presented.
 Related spelling and terminology is studied throughout the module.
 Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Lec Hrs: 040, Lab Hrs: 040, Other Hrs: 000.

-Module G - Dental Health, Bookkeeping and Insurance Billing
+Module G - Dental Health

-6.0 Quarter Credit Hours Specialty areas of oral pathology and periodontics are studied.
+Specialty areas of oral pathology and periodontics are studied.
 Placement of periodontal surgical dressings is demonstrated and practiced on manikins according to RDA criteria.
 Preventive dentistry is emphasized.
 Related areas of nutrition and fluorides are presented.
 Students also study related dental terminology.
 Coronal polish theory and procedures are taught and practiced on manikins and then on clinical patients under the direct supervision of a licensed dentist.
 Completion of coronal polish requirements will permit the assistant to perform the procedure after obtaining the Registered Dental Assistant license (California programs only).
-Students also work with a pegboard system to accomplish tasks in daily posting, cash management and reconciliation.
-An introduction to dental insurance and the procedures required in coding and billing is included.
-Students will complete dental insurance claims and patient records.
-Career development instruction is included and focuses on interviewing techniques and dressing for success.
 Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Lec Hrs: 040, Lab Hrs: 040, Other Hrs: 000.